An Excerpt from active measures: part ii

 • • •

 The guest house sat atop a hill in the southern section of the camp.
-From the patio, clear as the night was, Taghavi looked out across the whole compound.
-Militias descended on Camp Husayn from as far away as Tal Afar and Basra, even a battalion of Afghan Shia Hazaras from Liwa Fatemiyoun had come to witness the birth of the Imam Khomeini Division.
-The barracks and mess halls were packed far beyond capacity, and brigade commanders had ordered their men to pitch tents wherever they could find room.
+From the patio, clear as the night was, Taghavi looked out across the compound.
+Militias descended on Camp Husayn from as far as Tal Afar and Basra, and even a battalion of Afghan Shia Hazaras from Liwa Fatemiyoun had come to witness the birth of the Imam Khomeini Division.
+The barracks and mess halls were packed beyond capacity, and brigade commanders had ordered their men to pitch tents wherever they could find room.
 Now a hundred cookfires burned across the camp, and the distant sound of martial music mingled with thousands of disembodied voices.
-Taghavi never saw it so alive.
+Taghavi had never seen it so alive.

 It might have been a gorgeous night, but he and his lieutenants had unpleasant things to discuss.
-He sipped his chai from a tiny tea glass rimmed with gold leaf and stepped back through the open French doors into the living room.
+He sipped his chai from a tiny glass rimmed with gold leaf and stepped back into the sitting room through the open French doors.

-Taghavi glanced over at Zolghadr, then checked his watch.
+Taghavi glanced at Zolghadr, then checked his watch.
 “It’s late.”
 He looked to Zamanian.
-“Baradar Vahid, my satchel, please.”
+“Baradar Vahid, my satchel.”

 Zamanian nodded and went down the hallway.